IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 -   *hotfix/rel-2.0.1/fixMortgageCalculation* for a fix of the current production version that is running the *rel-2.0.1 release,*

--   *epic/aiFraudDetection/IntroduceAIModelToMortgageCalcuation* for a contribution to a development initiative for adopting AI technology for fraud detection.
+-   *aiFraudDetection/IntroduceAIModelToMortgageCalcuation* for a contribution to the development initiative for adopting AI technology for fraud detection.

 A common, recommended practice is to squash the different commits created on the feature branch into a single new commit when merging, which keeps the Git history from becoming cluttered with intermediate work for the feature.
 This also helps to maintain a tidy history on the *main* branch with only the important commits.